 - INDIANA – Real Estate Commission, 317-234-3009

 - WISCONSIN – Department of Regulation and Licensing, 608-266-5511

 Classroom students should discuss their questions with their course instructor.
-For additional help students may want to engage the services of an outside tutor.
+For additional help, students may want to engage the services of an outside tutor.
 In-Person Tutors are available.
-Hourly tutoring rates are negotiated between the Instructor and the student and paid directly to the Instructor:
+Hourly tutoring rates are negotiated between the instructor and the student.
+Learn more.